apollo-lang/apollo/doc/tutorial.md

     case (n == 0) 1 otherwise n * factorial(n - 1)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As in all recursive functions, we need a base case to prevent infinite recursive calls.
 For this we use conditional statements.
-The functions reads as "the factorial of `n` is *1* if `n` is *0*, otherwise it is `n` times the factorial of `n - 1`."
+The function is reads as "the factorial of `n` is `1` if `n` is `0`, otherwise it is `n` times the factorial of `n - 1`."

 Lists
 -----